 You must be the administrator of the computer to make the above changes.
-The OS will give a warning on disabling the real-time protection, you must accept it.
+The OS will warn about disabling the real-time protection; you must accept it.

-That was the easiest and most straightforward method to manually disable Windows defender on a Windows 10/11 PC.
-There are a few advanced methods such as modifying the registry, stopping a few Windows services, and Group policy changes in a domain environment, but those are not applicable here.
+That was the most straightforward method to disable Windows defender on a Windows 10/11 PC manually.
+There are advanced methods, such as modifying the registry, stopping a few Windows services, and Group policy changes in a domain environment, but those can be skipped here.

 Remove in Windows 8.1